-Internal capacity development is achieved by working with interns and mentors from organisations like the Kruger to Canyons Biosphere Reserve, Limpopo Department of Economic Development, Environment and Tourism (LEDET) to grow capacity by developing crucial skills.
+Internal capacity development is achieved by working with interns and mentors from organisations like the Kruger to Canyons Biosphere Reserve, Limpopo Department of Economic Development, Environment and Tourism (LEDET) and the Southern African Wildlife College to grow capacity by developing crucial skills.
 We have involved young graduates in the Young Professionals programme in order to give them an opportunity to learn the skills of catchment-based resource management from the diverse and skilled professionals working on the USAID: RESILIM O project.